Window Replacement

 • Approximately 25% more expensive than vinyl, but less expensive than wood

 Vinyl is probably the most popular replacement window out there.
 It is inexpensive, easy to maintain, and there are plenty of options.
 Vinyl windows, however, expand and contract in the changing temperatures, so depending on how harsh the conditions are, the window can warp in as little as 170 degrees.
-Vinyl windows also have weld scars (bumping in the corners of the windows where they are attached) that some homeowners are averse to.
-For those on a tight budget, vinyl windows are viable options and we at Lawrenceville Home Improvement carry two brands of vinyl windows that have been proven over time to be of good value.
-Here is a quick guide to vinyl:
+Vinyl windows also have weld scars (bumping in the corners of the windows where they are attached) that some homeowners find unappealing.
+For those on a tight budget, vinyl windows are a good option, and we at Lawrenceville Home Improvement carry two brands of vinyl windows that have been proven over time to be of good value.
+Below are some details when considering vinyl:

 • Low maintenance